sabitarani1012/React_Native_User_Info_Viewer-Fetch_Display_API_Data/README.md

 # React Native User Information App

 ## Overview
-This is a **React Native** application that fetches and displays user information from a public API.
+This is a **React Native** application that fetches and displays user information from a public API and display in Expo Go Mobile Application.
 The app allows users to navigate through multiple user profiles using **Next** and **Previous** buttons.

 ## Features
 - Fetch and display user details including: